 Key Competition Dates

-The top 10 teams will be invited to take part in the Grand Final in the Greater Manchester area on the 18th/ 19th March 2018.
+The top 10 teams will be invited to take part in the Grand Final on the 24th/ 25th March 2019.
 Each team will need to be accompanied by the team guardian.
-If your team qualifies the team guardian will be sent a finalists pack with further forms to complete.
+If your team qualifies the team guardian will be sent a finalist’s pack which contains permission forms that will need to be completed.

 During the competition day, we will be inviting some inspirational women in cyber to come and meet the girls.

-As with all NCSC public enagements, the venue details will only be shared with the finalists and will not be made public in advance.
+As with all NCSC public engagements, the venue details will only be shared with the finalists nearer the time and will not be made public in advance.